learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 What it lacks, as of <u>now</u>:
 * Content from imported PDFs is not searchable.
 Not even typed content!
 	* Given all their tech, this seems like an easy one to remedy and I hope they eventually pay attention to this.

+> If anything in this article is outdated and you cannot stand for it, please [inform me](https://twitter.com/intent/tweet?screen_name=learnwell&ref_src=twsrc%5Etfw) immediately so I can get everything up to date.

 ## Background